 In response to the aging infrastructure, The Private Sewer Lateral Ordinance requires owners of property that are 30 years or older to have their sewer laterals inspected and repaired, if necessary, in order to prevent sewer overflows that contribute to pollution and result in costly fines to the District.
 An estimated two-thirds of the sewer laterals in Sonoma Valley are at least 30 years old and likely in need of repair.

 In response to this issue, the District will be conducting video inspections and smoke testing of sewer laterals to property owners.

 If you choose to decline this free inspection, you must notify the District by mail or by email at LateralRepair@scwa.ca.gov.
 If the District does not receive notice of declining the inspection, the District will proceed with the free inspection.
 Property owners who decline this free inspection may be required to hire a qualified company that can produce a video/report in accordance with the National Association of Sewer Service Companies (NASSCO) Lateral Assessment and Certification Program (LACP), at the property owner’s expense.

-Property owners will be notified of the results following completion of the inspections.
+Property owners will be notified only if their laterals require repair/replacement following completion of the inspections.
 Where significant defects are identified, property owners will have one year from the report date to complete any necessary repairs identified in the report.

 The District will also conduct smoke testing in neighborhoods.
 The test identifies the sources of leaks and other problems in the sewer system, such as where storm water drainage is infiltrating the sewage pipes.